How to Support Franchisees Facing a Labor Shortage

 Since then, we have conducted the survey annually to identify benchmarks and trends among corporate franchise employees, both those who work for the franchise HQ as well as frontline workers in corporate-owned locations

-The Franchising@WORK survey asked franchise employees 24 core benchmark questions related to job satisfaction, engagement, management, brand leadership, and culture, as well as detailed personal questions about their position, compensation, benefits, and demographics.
+The Franchising at Work survey asked franchise employees 24 core benchmark questions related to job satisfaction, engagement, management, brand leadership, and culture, as well as detailed personal questions about their position, compensation, benefits, and demographics.

 From the most recent research, some key findings emerged, namely that overall satisfaction is high (86%) but there is work to be done around some of the lowest rated areas, including compensation, recognition, long-term career opportunity, and communication from leadership.
 These all speak to the overall culture of the organization.